rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 * Based on the interest request submitted, this does query on BigQuery for delta calculations overall for last 5 requests to compare the delta calculations.
 This result is placed in Analytics struct
 * Then it also Publishes as JSON the analytics message to PubSub.

+Depends on gcf_interestcal cloud function deployed and having run successfully.
+See System Diagram for more details.

 ### Make steps for gcf_analytics deployment in cloud:
 Add alias tf=terraform in .zshrc or equivalent